All capsules published on Code Ocean are verified to be computationally reproducible.

-In practice, this means that Code Ocean staff run some checks on everything that is submitted for publication on the platform.
-In rough order of importance, here is what we check for.
+In practice, this means that Code Ocean staff check everything that is submitted for publication on the platform.
+In rough order of importance, here is what we look for.

 Code Ocean's computational reproducibility checklist:

 1. Save all concrete results to the /results folder.